blkFinch/blkfinch.github.io/_notes/Public/Non Paradigmal Magick.md

 An experimental group working around developing a pantheon of [[Egregores]] and [[servitors]].

 The working revolves around choosing the appropriate egregore for the "color of magick" you wish your servitor to be a part of.
-Then doing a  fairly standard "charging ritual" [[creating an Internal Conscious Being]]
+Then doing a  fairly standard "charging ritual"(see  [[creating an Internal Conscious Being]] )

+This is supposedly a "non-paradigm" based system but it very openly is based on [[The 8 Colors of Chaos Magick]] which is a paradigm created by Peter Carroll. so...
+This falls into another example of [[Chaos Magick is not free from ideology]]

 >Ritual For Servitor Creation
 >